 - Increased paleness

-- Persistent erection of the penis (priapism) that lasts more than 3 hours or is extremely painful
+- Persistent erection of the penis (priapism) that lasts more than 2 to 3 hours or is extremely painful

 - Severe pain that can't be relieved with your usual prescription painkilling drugs or other pain-relief methods

 Call your doctor if you or your child has any of the following symptoms:

 - An open sore (ulcer) on the leg

 Make a pain management plan with your doctor that includes where and when to get treatment in case of a sickle cell emergency.

 Painful events (crises) can be treated at home depending on how severe the pain is and how long you've had it.
 For more information, see Home Treatment.